LJYue/Set_CPU_affinity_for_Perform_3d/README.md

 It works only for 64 bit program, 32 bit is not yet supported due to lack of such program installed in my computer.
 (But who use 32 bit?
 4GB RAM for PERFORM-3D?
 Are you kidding me?)
 ## Background
-PERFORM-3D would atomatically set CPU affinity for its engines, but the program can only detect cores of the cpu but not threads.
+PERFORM-3D would atomatically set CPU affinity for its engines, but the program can only detect cores of the cpu instead of threads.
 It is, however, able to set CPU affinity to all manually, but an engine is only created for one load case only.

 Therefore, it is most annoying that one have to manaully set CPU affinity after each load case is completed.
 And let alone one might have multiple engines runing simultaneously.